Charisma And Presence: What Do You Radiate, How Present Are You?Be compelling, in conversations and presentations

 What does it mean to be present?
-To be present is when a person enters a room and attracts the attention of other people.
-Some speaker does not even have to say a single word but the audience already feels something special is about to begin.
+Being present is shown, for example, when a person enters a room and attracts other people’s attention.
+Some people don’t even have to say a single word, but the audience already feels that something special is starting.

-Being present in the moment is about listening to yourself and others, focusing on the now, being grateful, and learning from mistakes.
-It is also about slowing down to focus on the beauty that surrounds us each and every day.
-The act of being present is, in a sense, a meditation without meditating.
-The stillness here, though, comes from an action – breathing, attending, witnessing, releasing and breathing again.
-This simple cycle can profoundly change the way that we experience our world.
+Being present at the moment means listening to oneself and others, focusing on the present, being grateful and learning from mistakes.
+It’s also about slowing down to focus on the beauty that surrounds us every day.
+The act of presence is in a way a meditation without meditation.
+But the silence here comes from one action – breathing, caring, observing, letting go and breathing again.
+This simple cycle can fundamentally change the way we experience our world.

-The secret of a strong personal impact and attraction lies in the ability to get attention for themselves and the offer – in an appropriate natural way.
-Whether we are seen and heard depends on our appearance, eye contact, posture and body tension, tempo and tuning to the communication habits of the environment.
-The source of that comes from within us.
-Our thoughts – particularly the beliefs about ourselves and the world around us – have a huge impact.
-In the center of it are our core values.
-Being present has a lot to do with respect, which comes as an authentic expression.
-This is based on the certainty to be special, and – perhaps more importantly – of the appreciation of those present.
+The secret of a strong personal impact and attraction lies in the ability to draw attention to oneself and the offer – in an appropriate natural way.
+Whether we are seen and heard depends on our appearance, eye contact, posture and body tension, speed and attunement to the communication habits of the environment.
+The source of this comes from within.
+Our thoughts – especially our beliefs about ourselves and the world around us – have a great impact.
+The focus is on our core values.
+Presence has a lot to do with respect, which comes as an authentic expression.
+This is based on the certainty of being something special and – perhaps more importantly – on the appreciation of the people around us.

-Being present has a lot in common with mindfulness.
-Jon Kabat-Zinn, who has written a number of fantastic books on mindfulness for adults, defines mindfulness as, “paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”
+Presence has a lot to do with mindfulness.
+Jon Kabat-Zinn, who has written a number of fantastic books on adult mindfulness, defines mindfulness as “paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”

-A fairly common theme of my clients in coaching is being present.
-While the term presence itself is initially almost never be heard, it is an important contributing factor for some issues.
-It usually begins with a feedback like the following.
+A quite common topic of my clients in coaching is the presence.
+While the term presence itself can hardly ever be heard at first, it is an important element in achieving many goals.
+Normally it starts with a feedback like the following.